mozilla/uniffi-rs/docs/manual/src/internals/lifting_and_lowering.md

 Calling this function from foreign language code involves the following steps:

-1. The user-provided calling code invokes the `add_to_list` function that is exposed by the uniffi-generated foreign language bindings, passing `item` as an appropriate language-native integer.
+1. The user-provided calling code invokes the `add_to_list` function that is exposed by the UniFFI-generated foreign language bindings, passing `item` as an appropriate language-native integer.
 2. The foreign language bindings ***lower*** each argument to a function call into something that can be passed over the C-style FFI.
 Since the `item` argument is a plain integer, it is lowered by casting to an `int32_t`.
-3. The foreign language bindings pass the lowered arguments to a C FFI function named like `example_XYZ_add_to_list` that is exposed by the uniffi-generated Rust scaffolding.
+3. The foreign language bindings pass the lowered arguments to a C FFI function named like `example_XYZ_add_to_list` that is exposed by the UniFFI-generated Rust scaffolding.
 4. The Rust scaffolding ***lifts*** each argument received over the FFI into a native Rust type.
 Since `item` is a plain integer it is lifted by casting to a Rust `i32`.
 5. The Rust scaffolding passes the lifted arguments to the user-provided Rust code for